-- (1) These are the parts which the operator cannot judge the remained lifetime of them by visual inspection. - (2) Repair or replace if an abnormality of these parts is found even before the recommend replacement interval. - \ Replacement of consumable service parts is not covered under warranty.
+- (1) These are the parts which the operator cannot judge the remained lifetime of them by visual inspection. - (2) Repair or replace if an abnormality of these parts is found even before the recommend replacement interval. - Replacement of consumable service parts is not covered under warranty.

 No. Periodical replacement of safety parts Interval

 1 Fuel hose Every 2 to 4 years

 2 Hydraulic pump hose Every 2 years

 3 Power steering hose Every 2 years

-4 Packing, seal, and O-ring of steering cylinder Every 2 to 4 years
+4 Packing, seal, and O-ring for steering cylinder Every 2 to 4 years

 5 Lift chain Every 2 to 4 years

 6 Lift cylinder hose Every 1 to 2 years

 7 Tilt cylinder hose Every 1 to 2 years

 8 Side shift cylinder hose Every 1 to 2 years

-9 Master cylinder and wheel cylinder caps dust seals Every 1 years
+9 Dust seals for master cylinder Every 1 years

 10 Brake hose or tube Every 1 to 2 years

 11 Brake reservoir tank tube Every 2 to 4 years

 12 Intake air line Every 2 years

+13 Coolant hose and clamps Every 2 years

-\ Replace the O-ring and gasket at the same time when replacing the hose.
+^{} Replace the O-ring and gasket at the same time when replacing the hose.

-\ Replace clamp at the same time if the hose clamp is cracked when checking and replacing hose.
+^{} Replace clamp at the same time if the hose clamp is cracked when checking and replacing hose.